 In our study of music, we strive to be the best we can be as performers, but we also use music to deepen our learning across disciplines.
 Through the practice of an instrument or participation in a chorus, students heighten their skills as collaborators, leaders and community members.

-In the Lower School—Early Childhood division, children receive an introduction to music through studies with a World Music specialist and learn the basics of music reading, rhythm and solfege through movement and singing, Orff instruments and percussion instruments.
+In Lower School, children receive an introduction to music through studies with a World Music specialist and learn the basics of music reading, rhythm and solfege through movement and singing, Orff instruments and percussion instruments.
 Beginning in fifth grade, students can take formal instrumental lessons.
 The music program includes concentrations in woodwinds and brass, strings and chorus.
 In Upper School, students may choose to add jazz or percussion to their studies after building a solid foundation with an instrument.

 Students in preschool through 12th grade have the opportunity to showcase their talents to the community in a range of performances held throughout the school year.